thebkv/bkv/exodus09.md

 > **“The LORD is righteous.”**

-The revelation has progressed.

-Pharaoh can no longer plausibly deny God's power.
+The revelation has progressed; Pharaoh can no longer plausibly deny God's power.

 He asks Moses: